sneas/lifehacks/README.md

 * Tough situations are opportunities to become better
 * Take others seriously
 * Notice eye color
+* Speak up for others
+* Ask for advice

 ## Ponder
 * Make mindmap
 * What would ________ do?
 * Take a walk
-* Ask your death for an advice

 ## Work (as a developer)
 * Work standing